 1. Effect Handlers

 Effect handlers provide a type-safe, modular way to reason about effects in your code.
-They let you work with state and exceptions in a purely functional (immutable) way — the state changes are observable, but only accessible within a certain scope.
+They let you work with state and exceptions in a purely functional (immutable) way — the state changes are observable, but only within a certain scope.

 However, effect handlers are much more powerful than the most common examples.
 In a language with effect handlers, you can define the scheduling and logic behind async/await, cooperative coroutines, generators, and iterators — as ordinary library code, not special language features.